SpektraSystems/MCW-IoT-and-the-Smart-City/Hands-on lab/HOL step-by-step - IoT and the Smart City.md

 **Duration:** 60 minutes

 The IoT Remote Monitoring solution allows you to provision and collect telemetry from both simulated and real devices.
 As part of the process, telemetry schema information is applied to the devices twin through its reported properties.
 The properties are read as the microservice that's executing the EventProcessor processes incoming messages from IoT Hub.
-The telemetry metadata is used to write the data to Cosmos DB, then used again later by the Remote Monitoring web ui to extract and display the data in the charts and maps.
+The EventProcessor is an Azure Function that was deployed as part of the Remote Monitoring Accelerator.
+The telemetry metadata is written to Cosmos DB, and used by the Remote Monitoring web UI to extract and display the data in the charts and maps.
 The metadata is also used to define cloud-to-device messages and actions that can be performed on the device.
 The web UI uses this information to send control messages to the devices.
 This metadata is added to simulated and non-simulated devices alike.

 In this exercise, you will define metadata for new device types that will be provisioned, and whose telemetry will be simulated by the solution.
 Each new device type will have a state script to generate telemetry that changes the device's state, whether speed, location, voltage, or other data that relates to the device.
 In addition, you will define cloud-to-device messages and actions for the new device types.
 Then, you will create and run a new simulation locally, using a Visual Studio solution.
-Finally, you will create new alerts and filters through the web app interface.
+Finally, you will create new alerts and filters through the Remote Monitoring web app interface.

 We have created the following files for you, located within the device-simulation project (Lab-files/DeviceSimulation/Services/data/devicemodels):